-The mission of the Center for Hoarding and Cluttering is to work to decrease the misinformation and stigmas surrounding clutter, hoarding behavior, and hoarding disorder.
+The mission of the Center for Hoarding is to work to decrease the misinformation and stigmas surrounding clutter, hoarding behavior, and hoarding disorder.
 Additionally, through professional education, we strive to assist community partners in implementing effective collaborative efforts to bring about sustainable change in the communities that we serve.

 Peer Support for Individuals